JetBrains/Qodana/topics/clang.md

       <p>Container mode is available for all linters; however, we recommend that you use native mode.</p>-->
 <tabs group="software">
     <tab title="GitHub Actions" group-key="github">
-      <note>This feature is experimental, which means that is actively in development and should not be used in a production environment.</note>
+      <note>This feature is experimental, which means that it is actively in development and should not be used in a production environment.</note>
       <p>To analyze the <code>main</code> branch, release branches and the pull requests coming
       to your repository, save this workflow configuration to the <code>.github/workflows/code_quality.yml</code> file:</p>
           <code-block lang="yaml">